SoftUni-Internal/interactive-content/EN/03-Introduction-to-Hibernate/03-Java-Persistence-API.md

 # Annotations

-We will take a look at the most important annotations in JPA:
+These are the six most commonly used annotations in JPA:

 ## @Entity

-`@Entity` annotation declares the class as an entity or a table.
+The`@Entity` annotation declares the class as an entity or a table.

 We can apply this annotation on **classes**, **enumerations** or **interfaces**.

 ## @Table

-`@Table` annotation is used to specify the table name.
+The `@Table` annotation defines the table name.

 Also, it specifies which table is mapped by which entity.

 ## @Basic

-`@Basic` annotation specifies the non-constraint fields explicitly.
+`@Basic` specifies the non-constraint fields explicitly.

-This is an **optional** annotation.
+It is an **optional** annotation.

-When we **don't specify** the basic annotation, the default values of this annotation are applied.
+When we **do not specify** the basic annotation, the default values of this annotation are applied.

 ## @Transient

-`@Transient` annotation specifies the property that is **not persistent**, i.e., the value is never stored in the database.
+The `@Transient` annotation specifies the property that is **not persistent**.

+This means that the value is not stored in the database.

 ## @ID

 `@ID` annotation specifies the property.
-It is used for the identity (primary keys of a table) of the class.
+It is used for the identity (primary keys) of the class.

-- `@GeneratedValue` - Specifies how the identity attributes can be initialized.
+- `@GeneratedValue` - specifies how we can initialize identity attributes

 ## @Column

-`@Column` annotation specifies the column attribute for the persistence property.
+The `@Column` annotation specifies the column attribute for the persistence property.

 If no **column** annotation is applied, the default values apply.